cogentcore/core/docs/content/gpu.md

 * The `Vars` and `Values` in the `System` hold all the data structures your shaders operate on, and must be configured and data uploaded before running.
 In general, it is best to have a single static set of Vars that cover everything you'll need, and different shaders can operate on different subsets of these, minimizing the amount of memory transfer.

 * Because the `Queue.Submit` call is by far the most expensive call in WebGPU, it should be minimized.
-This means combining as much of your computation into one big Command sequence, with calls to various different `Pipeline` shaders (which can all be put in one command buffer) that gets submitted *once*, rather than submitting separate commands for each shader.
+This means combining as much of your computation into one big Command sequence, with calls to various different `Pipeline` shaders (which can all be put in one command buffer) that gets submitted _once_, rather than submitting separate commands for each shader.
 Ideally this also involves combining memory transfers to / from the GPU in the same command buffer as well.

 * There are no explicit sync mechanisms on the command, CPU side WebGPU (they only exist in the WGSL shaders), but it is designed so that shader compute is automatically properly synced with prior and subsequent memory transfer commands, so it automatically does the right thing for most use cases.

 * Compute is particularly taxing on memory transfer in general, and overall the best strategy is to rely on the optimized `WriteBuffer` command to transfer from CPU to GPU, and then use a staging buffer to read data back from the GPU.
 E.g., see [this reddit post](https://www.reddit.com/r/wgpu/comments/13zqe1u/can_someone_please_explain_to_me_the_whole_buffer/).
 Critically, the write commands are queued and any staging buffers are managed internally, so it shouldn't be much slower than manually doing all the staging.
 For reading, we have to implement everything ourselves, and here it is critical to batch the `ReadSync` calls for all relevant values, so they all happen at once.
 Use ad-hoc `ValueGroup`s to organize these batched read operations efficiently for the different groups of values that need to be read back in the different compute stages.

 * For large numbers of items to compute, there is a strong constraint that only 65_536 (2^16) workgroups can be submitted, _per dimension_ at a time.
 For unstructured 1D indexing, we typically use `[64,1,1]` for the workgroup size (which must be hard-coded into the shader and coordinated with the Go side code), which gives 64 * 65_536 = 4_194_304 max items.
 For more than that number, more than 1 needs to be used for the second dimension.
 The NumWorkgroups* functions return appropriate sizes with a minimum remainder.
 See [examples/compute](examples/compute) for the logic needed to get the overall global index from the workgroup sizes.

-# Gamma Correction (sRGB vs Linear) and Headless / Offscreen Rendering

-It is hard to find this info very clearly stated:

-* All internal computation in shaders is done in a *linear* color space.
-* Textures are assumed to be sRGB and are automatically converted to linear on upload.
-* Other colors that are passed in should be converted from sRGB to linear (the [phong](phong) shader does this for the PerVertex case).
-* The `Surface` automatically converts from Linear to sRGB for actual rendering.
-* A `RenderTexture` for offscreen / headless rendering *must* use `wgpu.TextureFormatRGBA8UnormSrgb` for the format, in order to get back an image that is automatically converted back to sRGB format.

-# Naming conventions
+## Naming conventions

 * `New*` returns a new object.
 * `Config` operates on an existing object and settings, and does everything to get it configured for use.
 * `Release` releases allocated WebGPU objects.
 The usual Go simplicity of not having to worry about freeing memory does not apply to these objects.

-# Limits
+## Limits

 See https://web3dsurvey.com/webgpu for a browser of limits across different platforms, _for the web platform_.
 Note that the native version typically will have higher limits for many things across these same platforms, but because we want to maintain full interoperability across web and native, it is the lower web limits that constrain.